Knowledge Hub

 Where a landlord and tenant want to add green lease provisions to the lease, they will have a new, joint objective to minimise the environmental impact of the premises requiring a collaborative approach.

-• service charge - allowing landlords to include the costs of improving the environmental performance of leased buildings in the service charge costs
+• Service charge - allowing landlords to include the costs of improving the environmental performance of leased buildings in the service charge costs

-• alterations – restricting the tenant from carrying out alterations which may have an adverse impact on the EPC rating or environmental performance of the building
+• Alterations – restricting the tenant from carrying out alterations which may have an adverse impact on the EPC rating or environmental performance of the building

 A landlord might require a tenant to operate building management systems correctly, or some other technology.

 The parties may agree to share their relevant data about the utilities consumption and waste generated by the occupation of the property.
-Without this it is impossible to plan strategies for improvement in environmental performance.
+Without this, it is impossible to plan strategies for improvement in environmental performance.

-There may be an obligation that a tenant's fitting out works must not affect the energy efficiency standard of the building.
+There may be an obligation that a tenant's fitting-out works must not affect the energy efficiency standard of the building.

 What should commercial landlords do to prepare for future requirements?

-Commercial landlords need to be prepared as environmental regulations to improve EPC ratings come into effect over the coming years.
+Commercial landlords need to be prepared as environmental regulations to continue to improve EPC ratings come into effect over the coming years.
 You should act now to try to make your property compliant with MEES Regulations.

 For a new lease it is important for you, as landlords, to consider whether to insist on certain requirements for a tenant at the heads of terms stage, so that your requirements are not then watered down when introduced and negotiated during the drafting stage.